 Step 3 – Consider the externals

-Safety (Is the person you’re arguing with getting unnecessarily heated and upset?
-Do they have a past history of overreacting?
+Safety - Is the person you’re arguing with getting unnecessarily heated and upset?
+Does he or she have a past history of overreacting?
 Are you alone?
-Should you have a 3rd party mediator present?)
+Should you have a 3rd party mediator present?

-Setting (Public arguments are embarrassing for those participating and those witnessing.
-Praise in public, scold or argue in private, as a general rule, unless 3rd party mediation is helpful.)
+Setting - Public arguments are embarrassing for those participating and those witnessing.
+Praise in public and scold/argue in private as a general rule.

-Appropriateness (Sometimes we get angry and jump to false conclusions and if we had taken the time to learn the whole story we would have chosen a more appropriate response.)
+Appropriateness - Sometimes we get angry and jump to false conclusions when, if we had taken the time to learn the whole story, we would have chosen a more appropriate response.

 Compete when the issue is of high importance.
 If someone threatened the safety of one of my family members, I would compete.
 Wouldn’t you?
 If I’m participating in a contest, I’m going to compete to try to be the winner.